harsh-makhija/DementiaClassification/README.md

 ### Dementia and Alzheimers Classification

-In this report, I embark on a comprehensive analysis of a biomedical tabular dataset, emphasizing longitudinal data related to dementia and Alzheimer's disease.
+In this project, I embark on a comprehensive analysis of a biomedical tabular dataset, emphasizing longitudinal data related to dementia and Alzheimer's disease.
 This dataset, rich in complexity, chronicles patient histories across multiple visits and incorporates diverse features, including demographic, socio- economic, and medical variables.

 I primarily aim to utilize machine learning techniques—specifically, Random Forests and Support Vector Classifiers—to classify patients' dementia status based on the dataset's features.
 A crucial element of our investigation is